dmbarbour/glas/docs/GrammarLogicProg.md

 A pass-by-ref cannot be copied but it can be borrowed, i.e. we could further pass-by-ref the current value, replacing Curr with another free variable.
 The restriction on copying limits some patterns, but this is mitigated by the ability to return pass-by-refs from functions, or pass them through channels, to freely abstract patterns of writing into structures.

 I would prefer to avoid depending on partial evaluation of Dest, at least implicitly.
 But an optimizing compiler could potentially determine the structure and some data in Dest before the final value is computed.

+*Note:* Because method calls are concurrent, there is no specific issue with including refs in the return value.
+It is potentially very useful for refactoring method call arguments.
+But complicated use of pass-by-refs does increase risk of accidental deadlock.
+I'm interested in a lightweight static dataflow analysis to resist most issues.

 #### Environment, Effects, and Concurrency